DeniseWorthen/UFS_UTILS/sorc/cpld_gridgen.fd/docs/user_guide.md

              Vertex #3             Vertex #4

-so that the vertices of any Ct(i,j) are found as off-sets of the i,j index on the Bu grid
+so that the vertices for the ``Ct`` grid are found as off-sets of the i,j index of the ``Bu`` grid

      iVertCt(4) = (/0, -1, -1,  0/)
      jVertCt(4) = (/0,  0, -1, -1/)

-Careful examination of the Cu,Cv and Bu grids lead to similar definitions for the i,j offsets required to extract the vertices of the other grid stagger locations, all of which can be defined in terms of the iVertCt and jVertCt values
+Careful examination of the remaining stagger locations lead to similar definitions for the i,j offsets required to extract the vertices, all of which can be defined in terms of the ``iVertCt`` and ``jVertCt`` values

-Special treatment is require at the bottom of the grid, where the verticies of the Ct and Cu grid must be set manually (note, these points are on land.)
+Special treatment is require at the bottom of the grid, where the verticies of the ``Ct`` and ``Cu`` grid must be set manually (note, these points are on land.)
 The top of the grid also requires special treatment because the required verticies are located across the tripole seam.
-This is accomplished by creating 1-d arrays which hold the Ct and Cu grid point locations across the matched seam.
+This is accomplished by creating 1-d arrays which hold the ``Ct`` and ``Cu`` grid point locations across the matched seam.

 ## Generating the grid files